Skip to Content

 Defending Those Who Defend Us ®

-Military Manslaughter Defense Attorneys
+Military Manslaughter Defense Lawyer

 Manslaughter is among the most serious UCMJ offenses.
 It’s a crime that everyone has heard of but only a few understand the legal definition.
 So what’s the difference between voluntary and involuntary manslaughter?
 What are the possible punishments?
 And, most importantly, how do you defend against a charge of manslaughter?
 Find out these answers, and more, below.